niubility000/PDJ-Media-Repeater/README.md

 Media file should be .Mp3 or .Mp4.

-.srt subtitle file should has the same name with the .mp3 or mp4 in the same folder.
+.srt subtitle file should has the same name with the .mp3 or mp4 file in the same folder.

 If the .srt file has language other than English, it should use utf8 encoding.
-(You can use windows NotePad to change it easily, just save as, choose "utf8".)
+(To change it, just open it with windows NotePad and choose "save as", select "utf8" encoding.)

 ## Operating Instructions